azabiong/vim-highlighter/README.md

 ### Input

-  To set highlights using the pattern:
+  To set highlights using a pattern:
   ```vim
    :Hi + pattern
   ```